nim-lang/Nim/doc/tut1.md

     echo i, c
   # This will output: 0a; 1b; 2c

-Fields of tuples are always public, they don't need to be explicity marked to be exported, unlike for example fields in an object type.
+Fields of tuples are always public, they don't need to be explicitly marked to be exported, unlike for example fields in an object type.